AndyAyersMS/coreclr/documentation/design-docs/jit-throughput.md

 jit time was 0.5ms.
 The slowest jitting method took 8.03ms, and the fastest 0.11ms.

-Jit time is also fairly well corelated with method IL size.
+Jit time is also fairly well correlated with method IL size.
 For example a linear regression model of the per-method jit time data from the run above shows a correlation coefficient of ~0.79.